Adroiti/docs-for-code-review-tools/Cppcheck/unassignedVariable.md

 ## Description

-Variable `varname` is not assigned a value.
+Variable is not assigned a value.

 ## Further Reading